Negative and positive rights: In medicine

 In the field of medicine, positive rights of patients often conflict with negative rights of physicians.
 In controversial areas such as abortion and assisted suicide, medical professionals may not wish to offer certain services for moral or philosophical reasons.
 If enough practitioners opt out as a result of conscience, a right granted by the conscience clause statutes in many jurisdictions (see Conscientious objection to abortion and Conscience clause in medicine in the United States), patients may not have any means of having their own positive rights fulfilled.
-This was the case of Janet Murdock, a Montana woman who could not find any physician to assist her suicide in 2009.
+This was the case of Janet Murdock, a Montana woman who could not find any physician to assist in her suicide in 2009.
 This controversy over positive and negative rights in medicine has seen an ongoing public debate between conservative ethicist Wesley J. Smith and bioethicist Jacob M. Appel.
 In discussing Baxter v.
 Montana, Appel has written:

 Medical licenses are a limited commodity, reflecting an artificial shortage created by a partnership between Congress and organizations representing physicians—with medical school seats and residency positions effectively allotted by the government, much like radio frequencies.
 Physicians benefit from this arrangement in that a smaller number of physicians inevitably leads to increased rates of reimbursement.
 There's nothing inherently wrong with this arrangement.
 However, it belies any claim that doctors should have the same right to choose their customers as barbers or babysitters.
 Much as the government has been willing to impose duties on radio stations (e.g., indecency codes, equal time rules) that would be impermissible if applied to newspapers, Montana might reasonably consider requiring physicians, in return for the privilege of a medical license, to prescribe medication to the dying without regard to the patient's intent.

 Smith replies that this is "taking the duty to die and transforming it into a duty to kill", which he argues "reflects a profound misunderstanding of the government's role".